HElhamaky/Angular-PlayBox/Chapter 2.md

 The expression contains `let stock of stocks`, which means that it will **loop over each of the items in the stocks array** and expose a local variable by the name of stock.
 * Again, this is the same kind of behavior that you would see in a JavaScript for loop, but applied in the context of HTML elements.
 * `NgFor` will then create an instance of the Summary component for each of the stock items.
 * It binds the stock data into the component.
-Each copy of the Summary component is distinct from the others, and they don’t directly share data.
+* Each copy of the Summary component is **distinct** from the others, and they **don’t directly share** data.
 * You’ve now completed the dashboard view, which uses a service and another component to render the experience.
-* When you run the application now, you should see the five default stocks appearing as separate cards in the page.
+* When you **run** the application now, you should see the five default stocks appearing as separate cards in the page.
 * The grid layout should lay them out in four columns.
 * Next you’ll build a new component that has a form that manages the list of stock symbols to use when displaying the stocks.

 ## Components with forms and events
-* We want to manage the stocks that are displayed, so we’ll need to add another component that has a form to edit the list of stocks.
+* We want to **manage the stocks** that are displayed, so we’ll need to add another component that has a **form to edit the list of stocks**.
-* This form will allow users to input new stock symbols to add to the list and will have a list of the current stocks with a button that will remove a stock from the list.
+* This form will allow users to **input new stock symbols** to add to the list and will have a list of the **current stocks** with a button that will **remove a stock** from the list.
-* This list of stocks is shared throughout the entire application, so any changes will replicate elsewhere.
+* This list of stocks is shared throughout the entire application, so any **changes will replicate** elsewhere.
 * Forms are essential in applications, and Angular comes with built-in support for building complex forms with many features.
-* Forms in Angular are comprised of any number of controls, which are the various types of inputs and fields the form may contain (such as a text input, a checkbox, or some custom element).
+* Forms in Angular are comprised of **any number of controls**, which are the various types of inputs and fields the form may contain (such as a *text input*, a *checkbox*, or some custom element).
-* Let’s start by generating a new component for the manage view.
-Using the CLI, run the following command, and remember, this will also automatically register the component with the App module so it’s ready to consume: `ng generate component components/manage`
+* Let’s start by **generating a new component** for the manage view.
+* Using the CLI, run the following command, and remember, this will also automatically register the component with the App module so it’s ready to consume: `ng generate component components/manage`
-* Now update the src/app/app.component.html file and change the content of the main element, as you see in the following code, so the Manage component will display in the application.
-Then when you run the application, it will display the default message you see with any new component:
+* Now update the **src/app/app.component.html** file and change the content of the main element, as you see in the following code, so the Manage component will display in the application.
+* Then when you run the application, it will display the **default message** you see with any new component:
 ```html
 <main class="mdl-layout__content" style="padding: 20px;">
 <manage></manage>
 </main>
 ```
-* We also need to add the FormsModule to our application, because we are going to use the form features that aren’t automatically included by Angular.
+* We also need to add the `FormsModule` to our application, because we are going to use the **form features** that aren’t automatically included by Angular.
 * Open up the **src/app/app.module.ts** file and add a new import:
 `import { FormsModule } from '@angular/forms';`

-Then update the imports definition of the module to declare the FormsModule like you see here:
+* Then update the imports definition of the module to declare the `FormsModule` like you see here:
 ```typescript
 imports: [
 BrowserModule,